Deeds of variation — a quick guide

 What is a deed of variation?

-A deed of variation is a legal document that allows a beneficiary of a deceased’s estate to change a Will or, in the instance there is no Will, change how the intestacy rules operate and apply to the estate.
-It can be used to alter the distribution of assets, add beneficiaries, or make other changes to Will or Intestacy rules.
+A deed of variation is a formal legal document that allows a beneficiary of a deceased’s estate to give away part or all of their inheritance under a Will, or intestacy in a tax efficient manner.
+It can be used to alter the distribution of assets, add beneficiaries, or make other changes to a deceased’s Will or the intestacy rules.

 There are many reasons why you might want to enter into a deed of variation but here are some of the main ones:

-- The Will or Intestacy does not make provision for people that you believe should have some benefit from the estate (e.g. grandchildren born after the date that a Will was written or a partner or cohabitant who has no automatic entitlement under an intestacy).
+• If the Will or intestacy does not make provision for people that you believe should have some benefit from the estate (e.g. grandchildren born after the date that a Will was written or a partner or cohabitee who has no automatic entitlement under an intestacy).

 What are the main advantages of preparing a deed of variation?